FlorianFrank/MemTestX/hardware/pcbs/fmc_memory_adapter/README.md

 # FMC Memory Adapter PCB

+>This board enables easy evaluation and interfacing of FRAM, MRAM, and ReRAM memory modules with the AMD ZCU102 FPGA via a standard FMC connector.

 This folder contains all the design and manufacturing files for a Printed Circuit Board (PCB) adapter that enables interfacing various FRAM, MRAM, and ReRAM memory modules with the [AMD Zynq UltraScale+™ MPSoC ZCU102 Evaluation Kit](https://www.amd.com/en/products/adaptive-socs-and-fpgas/evaluation-boards/ek-u1-zcu102-g.html).

 The board is designed to connect to the FPGA Mezzanine Card (FMC) J5 connector on the ZCU102.
 It acts as a level-shifting bridge, converting the board’s output power rails (1.2 V, 1.5 V, or 1.8 V) to a standard CMOS 3.3 V logic level.